joelouthan/theologic.us/content/posts/study-genesis/study-genesis07-1-10.md

 We might be so tempted as the world and some progressive Christians would like to think that Christ has the simple authority to declare you freed from sin and that is it.
 Like Jesus Christ has the magical power of hocus pocus and boom, your sins are forgiven.

-Which is sounds amazing accept we have the rest of the Bible to tell us in what power, promise, and authority can do such things.
+Which is sounds amazing except we have the rest of the Bible to tell us in what power, promise, and authority can do such things.
 The Pharisees could not believe that this simple man named Jesus could utter the words, "your sins are forgiven" and rightfully, in their own eyes, call it blasphemous.
 Except in that statement, we see the hardness of their cold, dead hearts--they did not believe in God.
 If they did, they would have known this was the Son of God who is God.

 And according to the Scriptures alone, Christ came to our world and he was set out to do one thing: